Ubaydullah-A/Charting-Mastodon-Activity/README.md

 # Charting Mastodon Activity

 ## Installing the required software
-- Download the files from the repository.
+1. Download the files from the repository.
-- Ensure Python is installed.
-Python 3.12.3 was used to create the programs.
+2. Ensure Python is installed.
+Python 3.12.7 was used to create the programs.
+3. Install the required Python packages:
+    - Using PIP:
+        1. Install PIP by following these instructions: https://packaging.python.org/en/latest/guides/installing-using-linux-tools/
-- Install the required packages using: pip3 install -r requirements.txt
+        2. Install the required packages using: **pip3 install -r requirements.txt**.
+    - Using APT (Debian and Debian-based Linux distributions):
+        1. Install the required packages using: **sudo apt install python3-matplotlib python3-numpy python3-pandas python3-requests tkcalendar**.

 ## Running the programs